FoglyOgly/Meowth/README.md

 5. Select the server you want to add Meowth to and complete the prompts.

 9. The bot should now be online and have sent you DM in Discord.
+Add the team roles: mystic, instinct and valor.
+Ensure they're below the bot role in the server role hierarchy.

-Simply type !configure in your server to start the configuration process.
+10. Simply type !configure in your server to start the configuration process.

 ## Directions for using Meowth:
 Note: avoid punctuation of any kind inside commands.
 The <> in these instructions are there for decoration

-1. !team <teamname> - adds you to a team role on the server.
-These roles must be created beforehand.
+1. !team <teamname> - Adds you to a team role on the server.
+These roles should be created beforehand.

-2. !want <pokemonname> - adds you to an invisible role for a Pokemon.
+2. !want <pokemonname> - Adds a pokemon role to you so you'll be mentioned on reports.
 Meowth will create a role if none exists.

-3. !wild <pokemonname> <location> - Meowth will send a message @mentioning <pokemonname> and including a Google Maps link to <location>.
+3. !wild <pokemonname> <location> - Meowth will @mention <pokemonname> and include a Google Maps link to <location>.
 If <location> is blank, Meowth will ask for more details.

-4. !raid <pokemonname> <location> <time remaining> - Does the same thing as !wild, but also creates a new channel by the name of
+4. !raid <pokemonname> <location> <time remaining> - Mentions the pokemon role, gives a google maps link o creates a new channel by the name of
 #<pokemonname>-<location>.
-The message also includes the custom emoji for the types that do super effective damage against the
-Pokemon.
-The created raid channel will automatically delete after the <time remaining> has expired.
+The message shows type effectiveness against the Pokemon.
+The raid channel will automatically delete after <time remaining> has expired.
 If <time remaining> is not given or is given in a format other than H:MM, Meowth will assume a two-hour time remaining and ask you to use !timerset.

-5. :omw:/:here:/!coming/!here - in a raid channel, the custom emoji for omw and here tell Meowth that you are on your way to or at a raid. !coming and !here do the same things as the custom emoji.
-If you have multiple trainers with you, type another emoji for each additional trainer.
-If you are using the commands, use them with !coming <number> to do the same thing.
-Typing :here: also removes you from the on the way list.
-The exact phrases are configurable on lines 53-56.
+5. !coming/!here - In a raid channel, this will tell Meowth that you are on your way to or at a raid.
+If you have multiple trainers with you, add a number, such as !coming <number>.

-6. :unomw:/:unhere:/!cancel - in a raid channel, these custom emoji tell Meowth to remove you from the on the way or waiting lists.
+6. !cancel - In a raid channel, this will tell Meowth to remove you from the on the way or waiting lists.
 The !cancel command removes you from either list if you are on one.
-The exact phrases are configurable on lines 53-56.

-7. !otw/!waiting - in a raid channel, these commands tell Meowth to list and mention the trainers who said they were on the way or at a raid.
-It also includes the total number.
+7. !otw/!waiting/!lists - In a raid channel, these commands tell Meowth to list and mention the trainers who said they were on the way or at a raid.
+It also includes the total number. !lists shows all member statuses.

 8. !starting - in a raid channel, this command tells Meowth to delete the !waiting list for that raid.
-Meowth will mention the users and ask them to respond with :here: if they are still waiting.
+Meowth will mention the users and ask them to respond with !here if they are still waiting.

 9. !timerset H:MM - in a raid channel, this tells Meowth how long is remaining on the raid.
 Meowth will send a message notifying the time at which the raid will end.
 Also overwrites any previously used !timerset command for that raid.